 We are also living in a society that is becoming more and more urban.
 People are flocking to cities in record numbers.
 As of 2010, the CIA’s World Factbook shows that 82% of the United States population now live in cities.
 This trend of urbanization has only fueled our society’s disconnect with creation.
 Many people rarely get away from the urban sprawl to enjoy the serenity and refreshment of God’s creation.
 This disconnect only appears to be getting worse.
 When we take a look at the next generation of urban youth, this lack of interaction with nature is even more of an evident issue.
 With the explosion of technology, both in the classroom and at home, in addition to the urbanization of populations, we see a new generation of youth that are nature illiterate.
 In a study done by Nicole L. Migliarese, she speaks of a “nature deficit” that is prevalent, and problematic to the health of our nation’s youth and adults alike.
 Lowell Monke sheds further light on the negative effects of children’s new use of technology in place of time spent outdoors in nature, in an article titled Charlotte’s Webpage.
 These developments are concerning, to say the least, but we must not give in to the hopelessness of this situation.
 One tool that is perfectly suited to bridge the gap between the new technological and visual epistemology of our culture and the appreciation of God’s creation is nature photography.
 Nature photography is able to take advantage of modern technologies, while presenting nature in a visually stunning manner that can be used as a catalyst to encourage the viewers personal interaction with nature.
 Nature photography, in this case, is not to be viewed as the ultimate ends, but as the means by which to re-engage the urbanized and technologically sheltered with the wildness and beauty of God’s creation.
 We ultimately must encourage the viewer to get out and explore God’s creation for themselves, and nature photography is the ideal tool for that end.

 Since its advent, photography has been an agent for change, and has been a powerful tool for influence.
 Take Dorothea Lange’s “Migrant Mother” for example.
 It is an iconic image that portrays the plights of a single mother during the great depression.
 This image was used in media outlets throughout the country and sparked a public outcry that was responsible for the government sending aid and supplies to dust bowl refugees (Rosenblum 368).
 It would not be an overstatement to say that photography made the world a smaller place.
 As soon as photography came on the scene, there was a clambering for images from far off lands, of exotic locals, and of current events from around the world.
 What used to require weeks and months of travel, was now able to be seen in the comfort of one’s own home.
 Photographs of wars drove home the somber realities of death and violence.
 Photographs of the battle for civil rights aided in depicting the offenses of those whom downplayed the plights of African Americans.
 Photographs of the American west inspired the adventurous to travel to the bountiful land by the western sea.
 And photographs of our natural wonders by photographers such as Ansel Adams and Elliot Porter have been influential in inspiring the viewer to appreciate our natural treasures, and protect them for future generations.
 Ansel Adams is a poster child for the potential power and reach of nature photography.
 His images moved governments to make conservation policy changes, and establish national parks (Adams 146).
 His images were on display from California Art Galleries to coffee cans in New York.
 He quickly became a household name, and was able to inspire generations to an appreciation for the natural world.
 If Ansel Adams was able to lobby for the enjoyment of nature, as he did in fact do, then we as Christians, should be striving to advocate for God’s creation through the art of nature photography.
 If God’s creation truly does proclaim His Glory, eternal power, and divine attributes, like the Bible says it does, then we should be the loudest voice in advocating for people to get out and spend time in nature.
+Here you can check out one of our previous christian journal articles.

 Beyond nature photography’s purpose as a catalyst for experiencing nature, it is a creative art form that taps into our creative abilities that are God-endowed.
 There is something powerful about the fact that, through nature photography, the photographer is highlighting God’s creative act both of His creation of nature, and of His creation of man’s creativity.
 This is a beautiful reality.